streamnative/pulsar_weekly/2019/2019-10/2019-10-18-pulsar-weekly.md

 description: "This is the first weekly community update, which helps you quickly capture Pulsar's highlights and spot trends over last week, meanwhile strengthen the communication and connection within the Pulsar family."
 ---

+[Community Weekly Update] 2019-10-07 ~ 2019-10-18

+This is the first weekly community update, which helps you quickly capture Pulsar's highlights and spot trends over last week, meanwhile strengthen the communication and connection within the Pulsar family.

 ## Pulsar Development

 - [CI]  ASF Jenkins is still in a flaky state.
 There is still a huge backlog of pull requests to be merged due to Jenkins issue.
 Ali Ahmed drove the efforts looking into different CI options to address the problem [1].